 Manufacturing is evolving at a staggering pace, with connectivity taking modern and advanced factories to a whole new level.
 Smart Factories are manufacturing environments where connected machines, processes, and ecosystems can be optimized by leveraging data analysis.
 Industrial IoT (IIoT) is the key that is now unlocking all of the hidden potential.

-But how does this work in reality?
+But how do smart manufacturing and smart factories work in reality?
 Let’s take a closer look.

 The modern manufacturer is now looking at narrower profit margins due to factors such as growing competition and price pressure, in combination with increasing supply chain and labor costs.
 Executives have no manual solution to extract more from their production lines.
 Machines and humans, as good as they may be, will only get you so far.
 Enter Industry 4.0 and asset performance monitoring.

-Let’s take a quick look at the evolution of manufacturing and learn more about the fourth industrial revolution, commonly known as Industry 4.0.
+Let’s take a quick look at the evolution of manufacturing turned smart manufacturing, and learn more about the fourth industrial revolution, commonly known as Industry 4.0.
 We will also explain how you can take the first step towards creating your own smart factory.

 Companies now need to ensure optimal quality in minimal time at the lowest cost possible, while making sure that bottlenecks are eliminated and labor costs are reduced to a minimum.
 The old models, in which market leaders were setting the market price, simply can’t be relied upon anymore.
 This is creating new manufacturing challenges across all verticals.

 Machines – Companies are using complex pieces of machinery to deliver products on time.
 However, every machine has dozens (or sometimes hundreds) of components that can break down at any given time, leading to unwanted operational halts.
 Not having real-time monitoring of product quality and quantity can lead to serious financial and brand damage.